Pixel Camera: Unofficial ports to other phones

 Many developers have released unofficial gcam ports for phones not made by Google, or implement its premium features on older Google phones.
 These unofficial apps often work around the lack on other phones of some of the hardware features of Google's more advanced devices, and sometimes enable features not exposed by the official version of the app.
 There are many different versions, targeted at different Android phones.

 Although many Pixel features are available on the ported versions, some features may not to be available, or not work properly, on phones without proper API support or incompatible hardware.
 Google Play Services or a replacement such as microG is also required for the app to run.

 In 2016 a modified version brought HDR+ with Zero Shutter Lag (ZSL) to the Google Nexus 5X and Nexus 6P.
-In mid-2017, a modified version of Google Camera was created for any smartphone equipped with a Snapdragon 820, 821 or 835 processor.
+In mid-2017, a modified version of Google Camera was developed for any smartphone equipped with a Qualcomm Snapdragon 820, 821 or 835 processor.
 In 2018, developers released modified versions enabling Night Sight on non-Pixel phones.
-In August 2020, a new way of accessing extra cameras was introduced, removing the need to use root on phones that don't expose all cameras for third-party apps.
+In August 2020, a new way of accessing extra cameras was introduced, removing the need to use root on phones that do not expose all cameras for third-party apps.